Monthly summary of sampled birds

 2.1 DATA COLLECTION

-TABLE 1 Total number of individuals sampled in the wild (including recaptures of some birds), as well as number of individuals tested positive for avian influenza in the respective country.
-The table includes previously unpublished samples from August 2024 to February 2025.
+TABLE 1 Total number of individuals sampled in the wild (including recaptures of some birds), as well as number of individuals tested positive for avian influenza virus in the respective country.
+The table includes previously unpublished samples from September 2024 to April 2025.

 figure1

-FIGURE 1 Sample sites for the 2518 birds sampled in nine European countries, yielding 513 samples positive for avian influenza virus.
-The figure includes previously unpublished samples from August 2024 to February 2025.
+FIGURE 1 Sample sites for the 767 birds sampled in five European countries, yielding 10 samples positive for avian influenza virus.
+The figure includes previously unpublished samples from September 2024 to April 2025.

 figure2afigure2cfigure2efigure2g